spiff-radio/jspf-cli/README.md

 - `-i <file>`: Path to the input file [required].
 - `-o <file>`: Path to the output file [required].
+- `--force <boolean>`: Force conversion even if the validation fails.
+Invalid values will be stripped [default is false].
 - `--format_in <format>`: The input format.
 If omitted, the tool will use the extension of the input file.
 - `--format_out <format>`: The output format.
 If omitted, the tool will use the extension of the output file.